blumareks/2016WoW/LabSentiment/README.md

 This video shows how we will build an iOS app in Xcode to prepare for the Sentiment Analysis:  https://youtu.be/JwdpzO1y8z4

 The GUI consists of a text field, a label and a button.
 We will implement these in the storyboard.
-When the user presses the button, the text in the text field is sent to Watson which analysis it and returns an opinion which is entered in the label field.
+When the user presses the button, the URL in the text field is sent to Watson which analysis it and returns an opinion which is entered in the label field.
 In the first iteration we will take the text in the text field and simply echo it in the label field when we press the button.